Back to Blogs

 As well as unique and award-winning independent restaurants and eateries, Bury St Edmunds has a host of well-loved national restaurants.

-Edmund Lounge in Cornhill is one of a small chain of 'Lounge Restaurants' in the country, boasting a wonderful range of food to meet lots of dietary requirements including gluten free, dairy free, vegan and vegetarian in a relaxed formal setting where you can bring the children and the dog!
+Edmundo Lounge in Cornhill is one of a small chain of 'Lounge Restaurants' in the country, boasting a wonderful range of food to meet lots of dietary requirements including gluten free, dairy free, vegan and vegetarian in a relaxed formal setting where you can bring the children and the dog!
 Many of our shops and eateries are Dog Friendly in Bury St Edmunds!

 Pubs and a Brewery

-Greene King has been brewing in the town for more than 200 years and their ales can be enjoyed in local pubs and bars; you can also book a virtual tour and tasting.
-A visit to the Nutshell Pub is on most visitors list, Britain’s smallest measuring just 15ft x 7ft, it first started serving beer in 1867.
+Greene King has been brewing in the town for more than 200 years and their ales can be enjoyed in local pubs and bars; you can also book a tour and tasting.
+A visit to The Nutshell Pub is on most visitors list, Britain’s smallest measuring just 15ft x 7ft, it first started serving beer in 1867.

 Eat your way Around the World - Independent Outlets and Cafés